2025 BOTMC workshops

 INSTRUMENT WORKSHOPS

-Instructional instrument workshops will take place on Thurs. & Fri. from 4:00 to 5:15 at the Freight, 2020 Addison, Berkeley and on Sun. from 11:00 am til 1:45 (two slots) at Ashkenaz, 1317 San Pablo Ave Berkeley.
+Instructional instrument workshops will take place on Thurs. & Fri. from 4:00 to 5:15 at the Freight, 2020 Addison, Berkeley and on Sun. from 11:00 am to 12:15, and from 12:30 til 1:45 pm (two slots) at Ashkenaz, 1317 San Pablo Ave Berkeley.

 WORKSHOP FEES: this year, it will be sliding scale - pay what you can - nobody turned away for lack of funds.
 Cash is preferred.
 If you wish to pay via credit card, please come at least 20 minutes before start time, to allow time for processing.
 Suggested donation: $25 per workshop.
 If you can pay more, that will help offset those folks who can't afford the full fee.